 - Rooster Farms: has been a certified organic Kona Coffee farm for 30+ years making it the oldest certified organic farm.
 They also won the 2016 Kona Coffee Cultural Festival Cupping Contest.
 Quite impressive!
 Farm tours are free but require a reservation, last about 30 minutes and include tasting their 100% Kona Coffee.
 Go to their website to make a reservation.

 - Kuaiwi Farm: Grows coffee and cacao and offers a wonderful farm tour.
-Plan on a two-hour visit, tours cost $15/adult.
+Plan on a two-hour visit, tours cost $50/adult.
 Tours need to be scheduled, more information on the website.

-- Mountain Thunder Kona Coffee: Organizes both free and VIP tours.
-No reservation needed, tours start every hour, 7 days/week.
+- Mountain Thunder Kona Coffee: Organizes both free tours.
+No reservation needed, tours start every hour, 7 days/week, and generally take about 20 minutes.
 More details at their website.

 - Hala Tree Coffee: Organizes free 1-hour tours Monday through Friday of their certified organic Kona coffee and tea farm overlooking the beautiful south Kona coast.
-They also offer (paid) coffee-roasting tours – see their website for details.
+They also offer (paid) coffee-roasting and coffee brewing tours.

-- Ueshima coffee (UCC): Organizes 30-minute tours on their estate, reservations are needed and can be made on their website.
+- Ueshima coffee (UCC): Organizes 30-minute tours on their estate for $21/person, reservations are needed and can be made on their website.

-- Holualoa Kona Coffee Company: Self guided tours Monday through Thursday from 8 am to 3 pm at their Kona Leʻa plantation.
+- Holualoa Kona Coffee Company: Roasting tours are free and available Monday through Thursday from 8 am to 3 pm at their Kona Leʻa plantation.
 More information on their website.

-- Uluwehi Coffee Farm: 1h to 1.5h tour of their plantation that covers all the steps from, growing coffee trees, to tree care, harvesting, processing (all methods), drying, dry milling, grading/sorting, storage, and roasting.
+- Uluwehi Coffee Farm: Uluwehi Coffee Farm is a small 5 acre farm in Holualoa that grows single source specialty coffee. $28 for a 1 to 1.5 hour tour of their plantation that covers all the steps from, growing coffee trees, to tree care, harvesting, processing (all methods), drying, dry milling, grading/sorting, storage, and roasting.
 Also includes free tasting of their home-grown coffee.
-More information on their website.
+More information on their booking website.

-- Hula Daddy Kona Coffee: Is open Monday through Friday from 10 am to 4 pm.
-1-hour tours of the orchard and the roasting room are $35/person.
-More information on their website.
+- Hula Daddy Kona Coffee: Is open Monday through Friday, their 45 minute tours of the orchard and the roasting room are $35/person and reservations are mandatory.
+More information on the booking website.

 Coffee tours in Kaʻu